TheOfficialPeter/webscraping.github.io/README.md

 ### Installing libraries

 By now you should know what command prompt is.
 We will be using it to install the required libraries.
-At the start of each section I will show how you can install the required libraries.
-Some might not require installation (Requests library is pre-installed), but I will state how when it does.
+At the start of each section I will show you how you can install the required libraries.
+Some might not require installation, but I will state how when it does.

 ## Introduction to Requests

-The Requests library is a pre-installed python library.
+The Requests library is a pre-installed (sometimes) python library.
 If you don't have the module installed or just want to make sure do the following:<br/>

 1. Open command prompt.
 2. Type in `pip install requests`